16 myths about Victoria Peak Hong Kong

 Let me be clear, I have no control over the weather but after visiting Victoria Peak (The Peak) over 6,000 times since 1972 I am quite familiar with weather and how it is not nearly as cut and dried as you might think.

-My basic advice to anyone is simply look up at the Peak, it dominates Hong Kong Island, if you can see it then get there as soon as possible but you might also want to check the weather report for the day, in today’s smart phone culture it is not difficult to find a weather forecast.
+My basic advice to anyone is simply look up at the Peak, it dominates Hong Kong Island, if you can see the top of it then get there as soon as possible but you might also want to check the weather report for the day, in today’s smart phone culture it is not difficult to find a weather forecast.

 If you are only in Hong Kong for a day then sometimes you have no opportunity to see the stunning views but if you are here for 2 - 3 days then you should be fine.